feedhenry-raincatcher/raincatcher-core/demo/server/README.md

 # RainCatcher Cloud Demo application

 Reference/demo implementation of the cloud application of a RainCatcher project.

+## Running

+Cloud application can be launched using

+    npm run start

+If you wish to run cloud application along with other demo applications please execute this command on top level application.Application was generated from [base application](../../examples/base) template

 ## Prerequisites